 Investments in the Investment Portfolio consist primary of participation in mortgage loans and real estate related debt investments.
 Such investments are recognized initially at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition, the investments are measured at amortized cost using the effective interest method, less any provision for impairment.
 The Corporation assesses individually significant investments at each reporting date to determine whether there is objective evidence of impairment.
 The provision for impairment in respect of each investment measured at amortized cost is calculated as the difference between its carrying amount and the amount of the future cash flows estimated to be recoverable on the loan security.
 Estimates and assumptions are made as to the gross sale proceeds that would be generated on the forced sale of the real property securing the related mortgage loan and reflect estimates of the current local market conditions.
 Estimates are made as to the costs of enforcing under the mortgage loan and of realizing on the real property.
 In particular, judgment by management is required in the estimation of the amount and timing of future cash flows when determining the provision for impairment.
 These estimates are based on assumptions about a number of factors and actual results may differ, resulting in future changes to the provision.
-Changes in the provision for impairment against the investments.
+Changes in the provision for impairment are recognized in the statement of income and reflected in the provision for impairment against the investments.
 Interest on the impaired asset continues to be recognized to the extent it is deemed to be collectible.